DevExpress/devextreme-documentation/concepts/Common/Security Considerations/20 HTML Encoding/30 Encoding in Text-Based Editors.md

         });

         $("#form-container").on("submit", function(e) {
-            const editorValue = editorInstance.value;
+            const editorValue = editorInstance.option("value");
+            // ...
-            // Encode editor values here with your favorite sanitizing tool before sending them to the server
+            // Encode `editorValue` with your favorite sanitizing tool before sending it to the server
+            // ...

             e.preventDefault();
         });